 Leases - Lessee Accounting

 As a lessee, the Company has operating real estate leases for its operational facilities, retail locations and corporate headquarters.
 The Company has operating and finance leases for its computers and equipment.
 Additionally, the Company procures a portion of its rental product from brand partners under revenue share arrangements, which are considered operating leases.
-All revenue share payments are recognized as lease costs and recorded in Rental product depreciation and revenue share in the Consolidated Statements of Operations.
-Revenue share payments based on performance are considered to be variable lease costs.
+All revenue share payments are recognized as variable lease costs and recorded in Rental product depreciation and revenue share in the Consolidated Statements of Operations.

 The Company’s real estate and equipment lease terms generally range from less than one year to 14 years and certain agreements include renewal options.
 To the extent that the Company is reasonably certain to exercise a lease renewal option, the assumption is included in the calculation of ROU assets and lease liabilities.